Seoul Raiders (2005)

+Great sexy international spy thriller, but kind of funny made from Hong Kong.
 Amazingly, it is amusing, though in the slightest way possible.
 Seoul Raiders has a ridiculous concept that's thin even by Hong Kong's usual paper-thin standards.
 Jingle Ma has referred to his Raiders franchise as a Hong Kong James Bond, but Bond would never get worked up over cases this silly or bad guys this inept.
 Even though there are supposedly serious things at stake (lives, economies, possible terrorist interests), it's all put aside for the jokey, smarmy antics of Tony Leung Chiu-Wai, who's billed as the most super-cool Asian spy EVER.

 Jingle Ma is able to come up with a comedic action adventure that turns out better than its predecessor, Tokyo Raiders.

 Another name for this film is Tokyo Raiders 2, but this film can stand on its own.
 The only thing the two films have in common is the main character played by Tony Leung and also the concept for the story at a high level.
 In other words, you don't have to watch the first one before watching this one.

 Jingle Ma creates a story that isn't all that dramatic or deep.
 This may not sound that good, but it works out quite well for the film.
 By making a less dramatic, less deep, and more energetic story, it fits with the upbeat style of the film.